ULUA SPAWNING SEASONS

 American Samoa Life history and spawning potential ratio assessment

-on how to process fish samples, determine fish age from otoliths (ear bones) and spawning stage from gonads.
+how to process fish samples, determine fish age from otoliths (ear bones) and spawning stage from gonads.
 The second workshop used the collected life history data to teach participants about different assessment and management tools that can be used by local managers for managing the stocks.
 This study was funded by The Nature Conservancy under cooperative agreement award #NA16NOS4820106 from the National Oceanic and Atmospheric Administration’s (NOAA) Coral Reef Conservation Program, U.S. Department of Commerce.

 Akule aerial abundance survey